ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 To request public keys, the Client sends a shortened Key Distribution Request to the KDC ({{ssec-key-distribution-request}}), formatted as follows.
 The payload of this request MUST contain the following fields:

-* 'type', encoded as a CBOR int, with value TBD5.
+* 'type', encoded as a CBOR int, with value 5 ("pub keys").

 * 'get_pub_keys', which has as value a CBOR array including either:
   - no elements, i.e. an empty array, in order to request the public key of all current group members; or